10 Ways to Stop Arguing About Money

 Instead, set goals that you are both excited to work towards.
 You can think of it as earning money for events, milestones, and merchandise you both want, rather than cutting out something you enjoy now.

-Figure out where your income is going each month with Money Manager when you pull in accounts and track your cash flow.
+Figure out where your income is going each month.
 Decide how much flexible spending you have—or could have, if you made a few cutbacks.
 Buy generic, wait for the movie to come to RedBox, and, yes, clip a few coupons and wait for sales.

 If you’re in over your head with loans and debt—or just out-of-control expense—you may need to work together to make long-term changes.
 Use public transportation instead of buying a new car, downsize homes, rent instead of buy, or consolidate your debt.